Ecwid/ecwid-api-docs/includes/_payment_api.md

 Name | Type    | Description
 ---- | ------- | --------------
-currency | string | Code of the currency currently enabled in the store vendorOrderNumber |  string | Order number with prefix and suffix defined by admin, e.g. `ABC34-q` subtotal |  number | Order subtotal.
-Includes the sum of all products' cost in the order total | number | Order total cost.
+currency | string | Code of the currency currently enabled in the store subtotal |  number | Order subtotal.
+Includes the sum of all products' cost in the order referenceTransactionId | string | Unique transaction identification.
+Used to update order status after payment is processed.
+See [Updating order status](https://developers.ecwid.com/api-documentation/processing-payment-request#updating-order-status) total | number | Order total cost.
 Includes shipping, taxes, discounts, etc. email | string  | Customer email address paymentMethod | string | Payment method name as specified when registering the app